USA: South Dakota

 Centers provide a range of high-quality services to support student learning and development, including tutoring and mentoring, homework help, academic enrichment (such as hands-on science or technology programs), and community service opportunities, as well as music, arts, sports and cultural activities.
 Centers must provide academic enrichment activities to students that attend high-poverty or Title 1 school-wide schools to help them meet state and local standards in core subjects especially reading, and mathematics.
 At the same time, centers help working parents by providing a safe environment for students when school is not in session.

 The Department shall give priority to applications meeting one or both of the following criteria.

-Applicants must propose an array of inclusive and supervised services that include expanded learning opportunities (such as enriched instruction, tutoring, or homework assistance) for children.
-These activities must work towards achievement of the three goals listed below.
+Applicants must propose inclusive and supervised services that include expanded learning opportunities (such as enriched instruction, tutoring, or homework assistance) for children.
+These activities must work toward achieving the three goals listed below.

 21CCLC grants are awarded for a period of five years.
 The grant consists of five annual grant award periods that will run from July 1 – June 30 of each fiscal year.
 Funding for years two through five, of the program, are dependent upon continued federal appropriations to support this program.